pymupdf/PyMuPDF-Optional-Material/docs/vars.rst

 Annotation Line End Styles
 ----------------------------
-The following descriptions are taken from the Adobe manual TABLE 8.27 on page 630.
-The respective visualizations are either dynamically done by PDF viewers or explicitely hardcoded by the PDF generator software.
+The following descriptions are taken from the :ref:`AdobeManual` Table 8.27 on page 630.
+The visualizations are either dynamically created by PDF viewers, or explicitely hardcoded by the PDF generator software.
+Only 'FreeText', 'Line', 'PolyLine', and 'Polygon' annotation types can have these properties.

 .. py:data:: ANNOT_LE_None